 Let's go on and implement some real functionality.

-As mentioned before, plugin_init() will be called when the plugin is loaded in Geany.
+As mentioned before, GeanyPluginFuncs::init() will be called when the plugin is activated by Geany.
 So it should implement everything that needs to be done during startup.
 In this case, we'd like to add a menu item to Geany's Tools menu which runs a dialog printing "Hello World".

 This will add an item to the Tools menu and connect this item to a function which implements what should be done when the menu item is activated by the user.
 This is done by g_signal_connect().
-The Tools menu can be accessed with geany->main_widgets->tools_menu.
-The structure main_widgets contains pointers to the main GUI elements in Geany.
+The Tools menu can be accessed with plugin->geany_data->main_widgets->tools_menu.
+The structure GeanyMainWidgets contains pointers to all main GUI elements in Geany.

 Geany has a simple API for showing message dialogs.
 So our function contains only a few lines: